 The Commission also took several actions to expand the electronic filing requirement to all of the City's approximately 3,600 "designated filers" who currently file their Form 700 in paper format with their own department.
 In response to concerns that had been voiced by several of the City's bargaining units, Commission staff engaged in meetings with those representatives, facilitated by the Department of Human Resources (DHR).
 On November 22, 2019, the DHR sent a notice to employee bargaining units stating that, following the session held with Staff, the meet-and confer process was formally closed.
-In January 2020, the Commission adopted regulation amendments that require all designated employees that file the Form 700 to file in an electronic format prescribed by the Ethics Commission beginning January 1, 2021.
+In January 2020, the Commission adopted regulation amendments to require all designated employees that file the Form 700 to file in an electronic format as prescribed by the Ethics Commission beginning January 1, 2021.
 The regulations were subsequently adopted by the Board of Supervisors on March 18, 2020.

-Implementation of this project is pending necessary funding to support e-filing, training and client support services to departmental filing officers and designated filers in order to complete the transition to the new disclosure protocol.
+Full implementation of this project is pending adoption of the City's FY21-22 budget to provide necessary funding to support e-filing, training and client support services to departmental filing officers and designated filers in order to complete the transition to the new disclosure protocol.